TanmDL/MuniScore/README.md

 # MuniScore
-This repositary is developed for Natcome paper with multimodal fusion for breast cancer datasets
+This repository is developed for Natcom paper with multimodal fusion for breast cancer datasets